tkhamez/neucore/doc/documentation.md

 - public: everyone can see them
 - private: hidden from non-members
-- conditioned: only visible to non-members if they meet certain criteria - not implemented at the moment
+- conditioned: only visible to non-members if they meet certain criteria - not yet implemented

 ### Automatic Group Assignment